 - gross sales

-The insurance companies will can ask about the fair market value of the business and the number of shareholders and their equity percentages.
+The insurance companies will ask about the fair market value of the business and the number of shareholders and their equity percentages.

-Depending on the state, other supplemental forms will be required such as a policy replacement form, HIV consent, HIPPA Authorization and Accelerated Benefits.
+Depending on the state, other supplemental forms will be required such as a policy replacement form, HIV consent, HIPPA Authorization, and Accelerated Benefits.

 Most every company will require an Employee Consent Form.

-To submit it, the application will need to be signed by both the key person (the insured) and a representative of the business as the policy owner (applicant).
+Before submission to the insurance company, the application will need to be signed by both the key person (the insured) and a representative of the business as the policy owner (applicant).

 The Medical Exam